The Peach State EP

 The Peach State EP is a solo acoustic studio recording by Australian singer/songwriter Lo Carmen featuring songs written in Georgia, USA during a heatwave, performed on 'an abandoned, battered old Stella parlor guitar found buried between toasters and chairs in a Goodwill on the highway for the grand sum of $4.94'.

-David R. Ferguson, aka 'Ferg', is well known for engineering the seminal Johnny Cash American Recordings.
+David R. Ferguson, 'Ferg', is well known for engineering the seminal Johnny Cash American Recordings.
 He co-owns the Butcher Shoppe with John Prine.